WSU and Pullman Community

 Disability Awareness Symposium: Fitness for All (2020)

 As an Access Advisor and the Awareness Coordinator for the Access Center, I am coordinating the 2020 Disability Awareness Symposium.
 The theme of this year’s symposium is Fitness for All: Inclusive Fitness and Sport.
-This year, the symposium will be a week long (April 6-10, 2020) and will look at “fitness” from a holistic lens and will include both mental and physical fitness.
-With help from our partners (University Recreation, GPSA, and Outreach and Education) we are expecting to host over 1,000 students, faculty, and staff over the one week period.
+This year, the symposium will be a week long (October 19-23, 2020) and will look at “fitness” from a holistic lens and will include both mental and physical fitness.
+With help from our partners (University Recreation, GPSA, ASWSU, ADVANCE at WSU, WSU Graduate School, and Outreach and Education) we are expecting to host over 1,000 students, faculty, and staff over the one week period.

 We will hold a series of workshops and presentations focused on mindfulness, mental health, physical health, and nutrition.
 We will also be offering a series of adaptive workout classes at the Chinook center.
 These adaptive fitness classes will include: yoga, Pink Glove Boxing, cycling, Zumba, Weight lifting, and rock climbing.